 1. Terrorists kidnapping, torturing and raping children.

-Thanks to an ever-growing laundry list of senseless atrocities and heartless killings, the Islamic State (often called ISIS or ISIL) has wormed its way into headline after depressing headline, so you might have missed the one published by Reuters on Feb.
-4 of this year.
+As I write this in the middle of 2015, thanks to an ever-growing laundry list of senseless atrocities and heartless killings, the Islamic State (often called ISIS or ISIL) has wormed its way into headline after depressing headline, so you might have missed the one published by Reuters on Feb.
+4, 2015.
 The headline reads, “Islamic State Selling, Crucifying, Burying Children Alive in Iraq.”